School-of-Solana/program-BaherSalama/PROJECT_DESCRIPTION.md

 + project should be a place for people to write there blogs in markdown freely
 + project title should be good to get people attention
++ make sure to use devnet in the dropdown in the app